Master of Laws (LLM) Program

 A Master of Laws, or LLM, is a graduate qualification in the field of law.
 This internationally recognized postgraduate law program allows lawyers to gain advanced, specialized legal training by choosing classes within a specific area of law to develop their expertise.
 In addition to the academic advantages an LLM offers, students also have opportunities to network with colleagues and professors and build a lasting, professional network.
 Applicants to the LLM Program must hold a law degree from a recognized law school.
 Both graduates with a foreign law degree and graduates with a U.S. JD are encouraged to apply.

-- F-1 students must take a minimum of 12 credits per semester
+- Students on a student Visa or I-20 must take a minimum of 12 credits per semester

-- LAW 576 Directed Study and Research (limit 3 credits per semester)
+- LAW 576 Directed Study and Research can be taken for up to 3 credits per semester, with approval

-- Introduction to American Law – General introduction to the fundamental principles and distinctive aspects of the American legal system and its institutions.
+- Introduction to U.S. Law – General introduction to the fundamental principles and distinctive aspects of the American legal system and its institutions.

-LLM students only - U.S. Legal Research and Writing – Introduction to the basic principles of American legal research and writing.
+LLM and Visiting International Students only - U.S. Legal Research and Writing – Introduction to the basic principles of American legal research and writing.
 Students review techniques of case and statutory analysis and learn to write a professional legal memoranda and client opinion letters.

 Legal English preparation and support